jyuwaaw/Low_Power_Accelerator_Design_based_on_Neural_Network_Error_Resilience/README.md

 ## 5. Conclusion & Future Work

 - **Major Contributions**
   1. Demonstrates **data-sequence reordering** as a low-power technique, exploiting bit-flip patterns and timing slack.
+  2. Introduces fine-tuned dynamic voltage and frequency scaling by observing trade-offs between an acceptable model accuracy and
-  2. Uses real gate-level data to validate how reordering reduces average delay in an 8-bit MAC design.
+  3. Uses real gate-level data to validate how reordering reduces average delay in an 8-bit MAC design.
-  3. Proposes a mapping strategy in existing accelerator architectures (e.g., SCNN) without additional hardware cost.
+  4. Proposes a mapping strategy in existing accelerator architectures (e.g., SCNN) without additional hardware cost.

-- **Limitations**
-  - Only examined **input-stationary** dataflow in detail; other dataflows (weight-stationary, output-stationary) remain untested.
-  - Explored single or small PE arrays; large-scale deployment may involve more complex scheduling, memory considerations, or multi-layer reordering.

 - **Future Directions**
   1. Investigate reordering in combination with advanced pruning or quantization techniques.
   2. Evaluate performance on more varied network layers (deeper or more complex topologies).
-  3. Prototype on FPGA/ASIC to quantify real-world power and accuracy trade-offs.
+  3. Prototype a module on `Flexibit` to quantify real-world power and accuracy trade-offs.

 ## References